AMalkov-Quest/Riurik/README.markdown

 Start up a web browser and go to http://localhost:8000.
 The main Riurik screen should come up.

 To make you django application ready to work with Riurik download [Riurik Django bindings][DjangoBindings].
 Unpack it into your django web application tests folder.
-In the same folder create your suites folder and __init__.py.
+It should be a package directory, i.e. contain \_\_init\_\_.py.
+Also create your test suites folder there.
 For example

        django web app
        | tests